FEATURED ONLINE MBA PROGRAMS

 - Admin.
 Support and Waste Management – 120.0 firms

 - Healthcare and Social Assistance – 113.5 firms

 Utah’s small, family-oriented business success stories include the likes of Jim Laub.
 Laub is the CEO of Cache Valley Electric in Salt Lake City—one of the most diversified electrical contractor companies in the country.
 He explained to the Utah Business magazine in 2015 that his business was passed down to him from his grandfather, who started a small storefront electrical business in Logan in 1915.

 Since then, the business as grown to include more than 1,200 employees with an annual revenue of more than $300 million—all based on his grandfather and father’s core values: take care of your customers and treat people the way you want to be treated.

 Large Corporations in Utah

 Utah is also home to many large corporations that depend on the innovation and leadership of young business school graduates.
 One of the fastest-growing industries in Utah—and one with the most potential openings for young business school graduates—is the healthcare industry.

 In fact, as of 2014, Utah was one of the best places in America to retire, according to Forbes, due to the state’s booming healthcare industry.
-In 2013, some health care companies that were among the fastest-growing private companies in Utah included:
+In 2016, some health care companies that were among the fastest-growing private companies in Utah listed on the Inc.com 5000 included:

 Young business school graduates often strive to attain corporate positions in some of Utah’s largest corporations, as well.
 The Utah Business magazine lists the state’s top 100 largest private companies as of 2014, which include: